United National Front (Sri Lanka): United National Front for Good Governance (2015–2020)

 The UNP has contested in parliamentary elections as part of a bigger alliance with smaller parties in the past before, but many of these parties would defect to the opposing party following the election.
 The United National Front was once again relaunched by the UNP as a common front against Mahinda Rajapaksa, who was defeated in the 2015 presidential elections.
-The UNF this time had the support of many parties such as the Jathika Hela Urumaya, Sri Lanka Muslim Congress, Tamil National Alliance etc. as a major coalition to support the common opposition candidate Maithripala Sirisena, a former member of the SLFP and minister in Rajapaksa's government before turning against Rajapaksa and formally running as a New Democratic Front candidate.
+The UNF this time had the support of many parties such as the Jathika Hela Urumaya, the Sri Lanka Muslim Congress, and the Tamil National Alliance as a major coalition to support the common opposition candidate Maithripala Sirisena, a former member of the SLFP and minister in Rajapaksa's government before turning against Rajapaksa and formally running as a New Democratic Front candidate.

 Prior to the election being called, the UNP had claimed it would contest in the election on its own.
-However, after the election had been calledl the UNP instead began to form alliances with several minority parties, including the Sri Lanka Muslim Congress (SLMC) and the Tamil Progressive Alliance (TPA).
-Following the presidential election, the de facto electoral alliance between president Sirisena and the UNP's United National Front led to Sirisena appointing UNP leader Ranil Wickremesinghe as his Prime Minister, the day Sirisena was elected president.
+However, after the election had been called, the UNP instead began to form alliances with several minority parties, including the Sri Lanka Muslim Congress (SLMC) and the Tamil Progressive Alliance (TPA).
+Following the presidential election, the de facto electoral alliance between president Sirisena and the United National Front led to Sirisena appointing UNP leader Ranil Wickremesinghe as his prime minister, the day Sirisena was elected president.

 On 12 July 2015, the UNP, SLMC and TPA signed agreements with the Jathika Hela Urumaya (JHU) and anti-Rajapaksa members of the SLFP to form the United National Front for Good Governance (UNFGG) to contest the parliamentary election.
 The All Ceylon Makkal Congress (ACMC) also contested with the UNFGG.
-Though the UNFGG was believed to have had the tacit support of president Sirisena, Sirisena has officially pledged remain neutral.
+Though the UNFGG was believed to have had the tacit support of president Sirisena, Sirisena officially pledged to remain neutral.

 The UNFGG had originally been established by the renaming of the JHU after it left the UPFA.
 It was registered as a political party with the diamond symbol.
 Despite this, the UNFGG contested in the election under the name and elephant symbol of the UNP.
-Then-UNFGG general secretary Champika Ranawaka has stated that the JHU name and its conch symbol will be revived after the election.
+Then-UNFGG general secretary Champika Ranawaka stated that the JHU name and its conch symbol will be revived after the election.